zr159811/chatGPTapi/README.md

 This package is a retooling of <https://github.com/jcrodriguez1989/chatgpt> by jcrodriguez1989.
 I wanted to use their package for research with chatGPT.
 However, this API package forced input prefixes that would prime chatGPT to respond to questions realting to R. While this is great for asking chatGPT to work with R code, I wanted to have API access in an R session without any pre-defined priming (for research purposes).
-Further, I opened up some additional parameters for research purposes that the OpenAI API provides in their documentation.
+I also added up some additional parameters for that the OpenAI API provides in their documentation.